MYOMAO/BsBpPbPb2018/README.md

 Here, the first argument stands for the minimum centrality, the second argument stands for maximum centrality, the third argument stands for number of bins, the fourth argument stands for doing 1D, 2D, and fit function map 0,1,2 respectfully, the fifth argument stands for whether or not dropping the lowest pT bin (7 - 10 GeV/c), the sixth argument stands for the pT weight: 0 = no pT weight, 11 = linear function , 12 = quadratic, 13 = linear + inverse, 14 = linear + square root, 15 =  linear + log.

-You will see the efficiency correction factor <1/acc $\times$ eff> and corrected yield in the print out.
+You will see the efficiency correction factor <1/acc * eff> and corrected yield in the print out.

 The output files for the efficiency is in the folder Efficiency/